pxc/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 are all pretty straightforward.
 However, there is one command that is pretty cool here, which is staging patches (5: patch).

-If you type '5' or 'p' in the menu, git will show you your diff patch by patch (or hunk by hunk) and ask if you want to stage each one.
+If you type '5' or 'p' in the menu, Git will show you your diff patch by patch (or hunk by hunk) and ask if you want to stage each one.
 That way you can actually stage for a commit a part of a file edit.
-If you've edited a file and want to commit only part of it and not an unfinished part, or commit documentation or whitespace changes separately from substantive changes, you can use 'git add -i' to do so relatively easily.
+If you've edited a file and want to commit only part of it and not an unfinished part, or commit documentation or whitespace changes separately from substantive changes, you can use `git add -i` to do so relatively easily.

-Here I've staged some changes to the book_index_template.html file, but not all of them:
+Here I've staged some changes to the `book_index_template.html` file, but not all of them:

 	         staged     unstaged path